transen/lumiere-archiver/README.md

 If you experience issues with large datasets, slow downloads or running out of memory, consider adjusting the chunk size for downloading the data.

 If you experience issues with the cronjob, check the time and timezone on your server (conffirm with the `date`-command).

+## Planned development:
+Allow easy setup to external service to be notified of errors and new datasets.

 ## License